RPA Framework

 The RPA Framework project currently includes the following libraries:

-The x in the PACKAGE column means that library is included in the rpaframework package and for example. x,dialogs means that RPA.Dialogs library is provided in both the rpaframework and rpaframework-dialogs packages.
+The x in the PACKAGE column means that library is included in the rpaframework package and for example. x,pdf means that RPA.PDF library is provided in both the rpaframework and rpaframework-pdf packages.

 LIBRARY NAME